artsy/artsy.github.io/_posts/2019-05-20-server-rendering-responsively.md

 ### CSS

-We explored the idea of rendering all breakpoints from the server, and hiding the non-matching branches with CSS.
+As mentioned before, we render all breakpoints from the server and hide the non-matching branches with CSS.
-The issue with this approach is that you have many components that are mounted and rendered unnecessarily.
+The issue with this approach, when combined with React, is that after hydration you have many components that are mounted and rendered unnecessarily.
 Aside from the performance hit you take for rendering components your user isn't seeing, even worse is the potential for duplicate side-effects.